AlexsLemonade/training-modules/intro-to-R-tidyverse/00b-debugging_resources.md

 on best practices for doing this for R.
 - Show your set up environment, including your session info.

-For more on how to ask for programming help in general, [see this article](https://www.propublica.org/nerds/how-to-ask-programming-questions)
+For more on how to ask for programming help in general, [see this article](https://www.propublica.org/nerds/how-to-ask-programming-questions).
-The better you are able to follow these advice in posting your question, the more likely you are to recieve useful help and guidance in regards to your question.
+The better you are able to follow these advice in posting your question, the more likely you are to receive useful help and guidance in regards to your question.

 ## A guide to the most common R errors